-Losing weight - excess weight can put more pressure on your abdomen or legs.
-As well as preventing the formation of varicose veins, losing weight can help significantly reduce your risk of heart disease and type 2 diabetes.
+Losing weight – excess weight can put more pressure on your abdomen or legs.
+As well as preventing the formation of varicosities, losing weight can help significantly reduce your risk of heart disease and type 2 diabetes.

-Compression - a conservative treatment used for varicose veins is the use of compression socks.
+Compression – a conservative treatment used for varicosities is the use of compression socks.
 If you have a more sedentary lifestyle, compression socks can help stimulate blood flow in your legs.

 Move around – If you work in an office or a similarly sedentary role, try moving around every once in a while, padding your feet, or even changing to a stand-up desk so that you can walk around freely whilst working.